JustAnOpossum/Better-Discord-Screen-Share/README.md

 `sudo ./install.sh domain botToken chatID admins sudoPassword httpPassword user group`

+domain: The domain name of the server, if you dont have one use [DuckDNS](https://www.duckdns.org/)

 botToken: This is the token for the discord bot

 ChatID: This is the ID for the chat the bot will be in.
 To get it [follow this tutorial.](https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-server-ID-)